Convective mesoscale turbulence at very low Prandtl numbers: Grid sensitivity for our biggest simulation

 \section{Grid sensitivity for our biggest simulation}

-The Kolmogorov length scale in the flow for $Pr = 0.001$ and $Ra = 10^7$ becomes very small and, consequently, computational resources required for the numerical investigation of this flow becomes exorbitant.
+The Kolmogorov length scale in the flow for $Pr = 0.001$ and $Ra = 10^7$ becomes very small and, consequently, computational resources required for the numerical investigation of this flow become exorbitant.
 Therefore, to determine the optimum number of nodes needed to resolve the flow adequately, we performed this simulation on three different grids with $15360 \times 15360 \times 1024$, $20480 \times 20480 \times 1280$, and $22400 \times 22400 \times 1400$ mesh cells, which we denote in the following as mesh-1, mesh-2, and mesh-3, respectively.
 As summarized in \citet{Scheel:NJP2013}, we compare the horizontally as well as the globally averaged quantities from these simulations to test the effects of grid resolution.
-The viscous dissipation rate $\varepsilon_u ({\bm x})$, which involves the computation of all the nine terms of the velocity gradient tensor, is very sensitive to the mesh size in a low-$Pr$ convection.
-We computed the horizontally-averaged dissipation rate $\varepsilon_u(z)$ and investigated the region near the midplane where the computational grid is coarsest.
-We observed underresolved data for mesh-1, whereas the variation of $\varepsilon_u(z)$ is smooth for simulations with mesh-2 and mesh-3.
-Furthermore, $\varepsilon_u(z)$ from mesh-2 and mesh-3 agree very well, which indicates that mesh-2 is able to capture the velocity derivatives for these extreme parameters.
+The kinetic energy dissipation rate field $\varepsilon_u ({\bm x},t)$, which involves the computation of all the nine terms of the velocity gradient tensor, is very sensitive to the mesh size in a low-$Pr$ convection.
+We computed the horizontally-averaged kinetic energy dissipation rate $\langle\varepsilon_u\rangle_{A,t}(z)$ and investigated the region near the midplane where the computational grid is coarsest.
+We observed underresolved data for mesh-1, whereas the variation of $\langle\varepsilon_u\rangle_{A,t}(z)$ is smooth for simulations with mesh-2 and mesh-3.
+Furthermore, $\langle\varepsilon_u\rangle_{A,t}(z)$ from mesh-2 and mesh-3 agree very well, in particular they both yield the same relative difference between the results of $2^{\rm nd}$- and $6^{\rm th}$-order stencils applied for the direct computation of the velocity gradients.
+This analysis clearly indicates that mesh-2 is able to properly capture the velocity derivatives for these extreme parameters.
 Thus, we carried out our simulation for $Pr = 0.001$ and $Ra = 10^7$ with mesh-2.